 Yes, this is a tripod adaptable binocular.
-If you haven’t ever mounted a bino to a tripod before, you could get thrown off by the open bridge design.
+If you haven’t ever mounted a binocular to a tripod before, you could get thrown off by the open bridge design.
 This is a common mistake since you’d naturally want to look to the underside to see if that’s where it would mount.

 But, don’t worry, you’re not the first to make this mistake.

-If you look at the bino with the objective lens facing you, you’ll see a logoed part that juts out from in between them.
+If you look at the binocular with the objective lens facing you, you’ll see a logoed part that juts out from in between them.
 By taking this cap off, you now have access to the threading to be able to mount an adapter and then a tripod.

 For a roughly $270 binocular with high-end features, need you ask?
 Of course it’s fully waterproof and nitrogen purged for fog-proofing.
 This binocular is going to withstand any sort of weather that you endure and brave.